The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 Hollyhock ‘Halo Lavender’

-Hollyhocks (Alcea) are classic English cottage garden plant, with tall spires of large flowers from summer to early autumn.
-They are perennial, but they’re often grown as biennials.
+Hollyhocks are classic English cottage garden plant, with tall spires of large flowers from summer to early autumn.
+They’re perennial, but they’re often grown as biennials.
 Plant in groups at the back of a sunny border.
-Cut down after flowering to encourage fresh basal growth.
+Cut down after flowering to encourage fresh growth.

 Peony ‘Coral Charm’

-Peonies bring a sumptuous flowers and a range of colours to borders in late spring and early summer.
-They bear large, often double flowers in whites, pinks, reds and yellows.
+Peonies bring sumptuous flowers in a range of colours to borders in late spring and early summer.
 Grow in rich soil in a sunny spot.
-They also make excellent cut flowers.

 Rose ‘Graham Thomas’